 Thanks to 170 contributors, 623 pull requests, and our generous sponsors, I'm happy to announce the Bevy 0.6 release on crates.io!

 For those who don't know, Bevy is a refreshingly simple data-driven game engine built in Rust.
-You can check out Quick Start Guide to get started.
+You can check out The Quick Start Guide to get started.
 Bevy is also free and open source forever!
 You can grab the full source code on GitHub.
 Check out Bevy Assets for a collection of community-developed plugins, games, and learning resources.

 To update an existing Bevy App or Plugin to Bevy 0.6, check out our 0.5 to 0.6 Migration Guide.